Exhibition: Molly St George – Lacemaking and Irish Traditional Music

 Molly St George from Bunting’s 1797 A General Collection of the Ancient Irish Music MS 4/41, p7.

 We can see in the top image of MS 4/41 that Bunting had noted “Harp Higgins” on the left, suggesting that he may have collected the tune from the Mayo harper Hugh Higgins.
-Higgins did indeed perform at the first Harp Festival in 1792, however, the tune Molly St George was not among the tunes played.
+Higgins did indeed perform at the Belfast Harp Festival in 1792, however, the tune Molly St George was not among the tunes played.
 In the same image we see that Bunting attributes the tune to Conalan – Thomas Connellan (c1640-1720), harper and composer from Cloonmahon, Co.
 Sligo.

 I learned that Bunting travelled in Connaught with Richard Kirwan in 1792 to collect native Irish music.
 Without Bunting’s dedication and passion to preserve this music, much of it would have been lost.